Transitioning Home After a Hospital Stay

 Make Lists

-Keeping a running list of questions and concerns as you think of them can be useful so that nothing gets forgotten or neglected.
-This is helpful when talking to healthcare professionals to determine what needs to be done to best tend to seniors’ health and wellbeing once they are back in their home environment.
+Keeping a running list of questions and concerns as you think of them can be helpful so everything is remembered and noticed.
+Talking to healthcare professionals can be helpful in determining what needs to be done to best tend to seniors’ health and well-being once they are back in their home environment.

 Checklist for the Transition from Hospital to Home

-Before heading home, there are some basic but important things to consider to arrange for a successful transition:
+Before heading home, there are some basic but essential things to consider to arrange for a successful transition:

-• Home Medical Equipment: Making sure that all the necessary supplies and equipment are already waiting at the house upon arrival can help make the transition more seamless.
-Arrangements should be made beforehand to pick up or have delivered any devices that can help seniors feel more comfortable and safe at home post-hospital stay.
-This means one less thing to worry about when settling back in at home.
+• Home Medical Equipment: Ensuring all the necessary supplies and equipment are already waiting at the house upon arrival can help make the transition more seamless.
+Make arrangements beforehand to pick up or deliver devices that can help seniors feel more comfortable and safe at home post-hospital stay.
+It is one less thing to worry about when settling back at home.

-• Medications: Before being discharged from the hospital, make sure to have a detailed conversation regarding medication management and what is required at home.
-Having a clear understanding of what medications are required, dosage, administration, and when they should be taken is critical.
-Getting this taken care of before leaving the hospital means that there are less likely to be any unforeseen complications in trying to figure it all out at home.
-It is also important to plan for prescription refills so that seniors are never without the medications they need.
+• Medications: Before being discharged from the hospital, discuss medication management and what is required at home.
+It is important to understand what medications are required, dosage, administration, and when they should be taken.
+Getting this taken care of before leaving the hospital means there are less likely to be any unforeseen complications in trying to figure it all out at home.
+It is also essential to plan for prescription refills so seniors always have the needed medications.

-• Appointments: There are often follow-up appointments with healthcare professionals that are required after a hospital visit to check on things and keep an eye on any pertinent developments.
-With all the hustle and bustle of the transition back to the house, it can be easy to forget scheduling these appointments, so it is important to make a list of any upcoming visits in a system that will ensure they are remembered.
-Make sure to always have the contact information for healthcare professionals readily available to easily clarify the timing of appointments, as well as anything else that is required for the appointments themselves.
+• Appointments: There are often follow-up appointments with healthcare professionals required after a hospital visit to check on things and monitor any pertinent developments.
+With all the hustle and bustle of the transition back to the house, it can be easy to forget to schedule these appointments, so it is important to list any upcoming visits in a system that will ensure they are remembered.
+Make sure always to have the contact information for healthcare professionals readily available to quickly clarify the timing of appointments and anything else required for the appointments themselves.

 • Expectations: When it comes to seniors’ health, there can be a lot of ups and downs in the recovery process following time spent in the hospital.
-Having a conversation with healthcare professionals before being released helps provide a better understanding of what to anticipate in the days and weeks to follow.
-Remaining vigilant and aware, while having a base understanding of what should and should not be a normal part of the process, can help with healing and addressing problems immediately should any issues arise.
+A conversation with healthcare professionals before being released helps provide a better understanding of what to anticipate in the days and weeks to follow.
+Remaining vigilant and aware while having a base understanding of what should and should not be a normal part of the process can help with healing and addressing problems immediately should any issues arise.

 Returning to the safety and comfort of home is often a great source of solace for seniors following time spent in the hospital.
-The transition itself can be stressful, but a bit of planning and preparation can make all the difference in setting seniors up for a successful and comfortable recovery.
+The transition itself can be stressful, but some planning and preparation can make all the difference in setting seniors up for a successful and comfortable recovery.

 Sign up for a free